jtoguntoye/Devops-projects-documentation/AWS Solution for a 2-company Website Using Reverse Proxy Technology Project -15.md

 yum install -y mod_ssl
 openssl req -newkey rsa:2048 -nodes -keyout /etc/pki/tls/private/kiff-web.key -x509 -days 365 -out /etc/pki/tls/certs/kiff-web.crt

-# edit the ssl.cong file to specify the part to the certificate and the key
+# edit the ssl.conf file to specify the part to the certificate and the key
 vi /etc/httpd/conf.d/ssl.conf
 ```
 - Create an AMI from the instance
 - We will create two launch templates from this AMI, one each for the wordpress server and the tooling server.
-The launch templates will differ in the user data for     each server
+The launch templates will differ in the user data for     each server.
+The launch tmeplate
 -  Configure user data for the worpress launch template:
 ```
 #!/bin/bash